dario-github/causal-discovery/README.md

   --candidate-two-step / --no-candidate-two-step
                                   [default: False]
   --install-completion [bash|zsh|fish|powershell|pwsh]
-                                  Install completion for the specified shell.
+                                  Install completion for the specified shell --show-completion [bash|zsh|fish|powershell|pwsh]
-  --show-completion [bash|zsh|fish|powershell|pwsh]
                                   Show completion for the specified shell, to copy it or customize the installation.